paulshriner/fcc-rd-cert/README.md

 * Periodic Table

       A database for the periodic table including elements, properties, and types.
 A version of the database (using PostgreSQL) was given, from which I made several additions and corrections.
 Then, I made a Bash script to get element information based on atomic number, name, or symbol.
 When creating the Bash script, I used Git for version control.

+* Number Guessing

+      A number guessing game.
+I made a PostgresSQL database to hold player info (username, games played, and lowest guesses).
+Then, I made a Bash script to get the player's username and challenge the player to guess a random number.
+When creatng the Bash script, I used Git for version control.